-PolyU optometry study finds astigmatism prevalent among HongkongersJune 27th, 2012 in Ophthalmology /
+PolyU optometry study finds astigmatism prevalent among HongkongersJune 27, 2012 in Medicine & Health / Ophthalmology

 Nearly one out of 10 people between 21 to 30 years old have astigmatism more than 200 degrees (2.00D), according to the latest findings on a clinical population by optometry experts at The Hong Kong Polytechnic University (PolyU).
 The prevalence of refractive astigmatism (1.00D) is even higher for people aged above 60 years old, standing at over 40 per cent.

 Astigmatism is a common vision problem.
 People with astigmatism experience blurred vision regardless of the working distance, creating hindrance to their everyday lives and even affecting their work and study.
 Although astigmatism is very common, there are only limited studies in this area.
 To determine the latest statistical data of astigmatism in Hong Kong, PolyU researchers conducted a large-scale and comprehensive analysis on the clinical cases received by PolyU's Optometry Clinic.